 National Grammar Day is March 4, and we made a song to help you celebrate: March Forth.
 We couldn’t resist the pun.
-Watch the YouTube video or buy the song from iTunes (we like that!), and then see if you can answer these questions based on grammar clues in the lyrics.
+Watch the YouTube video, and then see if you can answer these questions based on grammar clues in the lyrics.

 1. Which word in the line “Drive slowly in a fast car and let the adverbs fly,” is an adverb?

 2. What would “slow” be called if it were used in place of “slowly” in the line “Drive slowly in a fast car.”

 3. Choose the sentence that contains an infinitive form of a verb.

 B. Aardvark has wanted cotton candy for days.